yuxshao/ptcollab/src/styles/README.md

 Wherever you see `COLOR` must be occupied by a valid [QColor](https://doc.qt.io/qt-5/qcolor.html#name) value, converted from a string.
 In practice, this is best represented in the RGB hex color code you're probably familiar with (`#FFFFFF` is white).
 The values to be set are those of a [QPalette](https://doc.qt.io/qt-5/qpalette.html#details).

+Palette colors can be addressed in the stylesheet by using [`palette()`](https://doc.qt.io/qt-5/stylesheet-reference.html#paletterole).

+The colors on icons are influenced by `ButtonText`.

+[Custom fonts](https://doc.qt.io/archives/qt-4.8/stylesheet-reference.html#font) must be located in the style's directory and be a TrueType or OpenType font (.ttf or .otf).

 ### Basic Debugging

 If your stylesheet contains errors, ptcollab will not be able to detect them (it is an issue with Qt -- the topic is brought up in more detail [here](https://forum.qt.io/topic/130386/qcss-parser-how-to-reproduce-behavior)).
 Depending on the scope of the errors, a few things will happen making it apparent what the issue is.